MoOyeg/testFlask-Oauth-Proxy/README.md

   `oc new-build --strategy=docker -D="$OAUTH_DOCKERFILE" --name=oauth-proxy -n ${NAMESPACE_PROD}`

-### 2 Create the Unencrypted Version of the Application for this demo.Please run steps you require from 1-10:
+### 2 Create the Unsecured Version of the Application for this demo.Please run steps you require from 1-10:
 [TestFlask Application Link](https://github.com/MoOyeg/testFlask)

 ### 3 We are using the Openshift Service CA to provide TLS Certificates for our service, if you have your own certs you can provide them.
 To understand more about the